nearwood/nfs-scripts/README.md

 Installation
 ===
-1. `git clone https://github.com/nearwood/nfs-scripts` into your NFS site's home directory.
+1. `git clone https://github.com/nearwood/nfs-scripts` into your NFS site's home directory (or other private location).
 A nfs-scripts directory will be created and the scripts will reside there.
 2. Edit `script.config` to set the following variables:
   1. `WPDIR` - WordPress installation directory (absolute path)
   2. `WPBACKUPDIR` - Desired backup directory (absolute path)